-Introduction to the Market
+Introduction to the German market

 Germany is regarded as one of the Nordic region’s most important export markets.
 A number of Nordic performers and composers have experienced significant artistic and commercial success over the past 10 years.
 The market is perceived as very open to Nordic music and Nordic culture in general.